 Prof. Hornell Hart, after weighing up all the pros and cons comes to the conclusion: "Human personality does survive bodily death.
 That is the outcome which I find emerging when the strongest anti-survivalist arguments and the strongest rebuttals are considered thoroughly, with passionate open-mindedness."

-Yet, let us not forget that mankind all through its history has left traces or records evincing that it believed that life did not end at death.
+Yet, let us not forget that mankind all through its history has left traces or records evincing that it believed that life did not end at death based on their experiences.
 In the oldest graves objects have been found for the deceased to carry to his new abode.
 It is only in the past century that this belief has been assailed by the scientific establishment which itself staggered from one shattered paradigm to another.

 Independent direct voice phenomenon (click for further info)